Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Team clashes

-Following guidelines helps the team leader to resolve the conflicts.
+The following guidelines help the team leader to resolve conflicts.

-- Decide how important the issue to resolve
+- Decide how important the issue is to resolve

-- Determine who are the stakeholders involved in the conflicts
+- Determine the stakeholders involved in the conflicts

 - Conduct private meeting